 What type of events can I organise?

-Partners can organise a broad range of events with the central theme of ‘health for all in a digital age’.
+Partners can organise a broad range of events with the central theme of ‘bridging the technical-political divide in digital health’.
 Below are examples of types of events you may want to consider:

 - Parliamentary meetings and events